API

 return client

-It also allows to flexibly configure timeouts for HTTP sessions, which is especially useful for microservices with different timing requirements.
+It also allows to flexibly configure timeouts for HTTP sessions:

 def aiohttp_client(self, service_id: Union[ServiceID, str], timeout: Optional[Union[int, aiohttp.ClientTimeout]] = None) -> aiohttp.ClientSession: